dev-bootcamp-2019/final-project-ynkumar143/README.md

 Buyers will access the marketplace and place bids on particular asset by providing bid price.

-Owner now closes the auction by viewing bids required and transfers asset ownership to highest bidder by deducted ERC20 token money from the highest bidder.
+Owner now closes the auction by viewing bids required and on close contract transfers asset ownership to highest bidder by deducting ERC20 token money from the highest bidder.

-To represent above functionality, a sample GUI is build and screenshots are captured detailing complete Demo.
+To represent above functionality, a sample UI is build and screenshots are captured detailing complete Demo.

 The contract itself are developed using the [Truffle](https://truffleframework.com/truffle) development framework v5.0.2, and [Solidity](https://solidity.readthedocs.io/en/v0.5.1/) compiler v0.5.0.

 This dapp has been submitted as a final project for the Consensys Academy Developers Course, October 2018 - January 2019.

-Some Rules Followed while implementing Dapp
+Rules followed while implementing Dapp

-1. Owner of an item announces that an item is up for sale, sets the base price and starts the timer.
+1. Owner of an item announces that an item is up for sale, sets the base price.
 2. Each bidder has a fixed amount disposable for auction in his/her wallet.
 Bidder can’t bid more than the wallet contents.
 3. The bidders place their bids in real time and continue participating in the bidding process.